POCUMTUCK STATE OF MIND

 Every year, approximately one hundred million people worldwide are forcibly displaced from the places where they live.
 The question asked most often is: where will they go?
 This thesis argues that the more important question is: why did they have to leave?

-That reframing — from destination management to source-side intervention — is the intellectual foundation of Pocumtuck State Park, a distributed reparative landscape initiative proposed for western Massachusetts across four counties and two intersecting corridors.
-The park deploys the GIS overlay methodology developed by Julius Gy.
+That reframing — from destination management to source-side intervention — is the intellectual foundation of Pocumtuck State of Mind, a distributed reparative landscape initiative proposed for western Massachusetts across four counties and two intersecting corridors.
+The project deploys the GIS overlay methodology developed by Julius Gy.
 Fábos at the University of Massachusetts Amherst — the METLAND framework — at corridor scale, applying it to the specific cultural and natural geography of the Deerfield River Valley as a proof of concept for a global analytical framework.

-Keywords: reparative landscape architecture, GIS overlay methodology, displacement prevention, METLAND, resilience threshold, marine-derived nutrients, Indigenous sovereignty, Black heritage corridors, fish passage restoration, distributed state park, western Massachusetts, TransLocalism
+Keywords: reparative landscape architecture, GIS overlay methodology, displacement prevention, METLAND, resilience threshold, marine-derived nutrients, Indigenous sovereignty, Black heritage corridors, fish passage restoration, distributed state park, western Massachusetts, TransLocalism.

 There is a giant Atlantic salmon living in the glacial potholes of the Deerfield River beneath the Iron Bridge in Shelburne Falls, Massachusetts.
-Her name is Shelly.

 She is ten feet long, possibly more.
 She has been in those potholes — six to ten feet of glacially carved basalt, worn smooth by fourteen thousand years of hydraulic torque — longer than anyone in Shelburne Falls can remember.
-She survived the raw sewage of the nineteenth century, the oil slicks and acid discharges of the twentieth, the thermal discharge from Yankee Rowe Nuclear Power Station that warmed the river for thirty years, and the deliberate rotenone poisoning meant to purge the river of “undesirables” after the native salmon had already vanished.
-She even outlasted the 53–60 gallons of sulfuric acid released by Barnhardt Manufacturing in September 2019 that killed 270,000 fish across fourteen acres of wetland downstream.
+She survived the raw sewage of the nineteenth century, the oil slicks and acid discharges of the twentieth, the thermal discharge from Yankee Rowe Nuclear Power Station that warmed the river for thirty years, and the deliberate rotenone poisoning meant to purge the river of undesirables after the native salmon had already vanished.
+She even outlasted the 53 to 60 gallons of sulfuric acid released by Barnhardt Manufacturing in September 2019 that killed 270,000 fish across fourteen acres of wetland downstream.
 She never spawned.
-She never had to make the exhausting upstream migration that kills every other salmon at the end of its reproductive arc.
+She never made the exhausting upstream migration that kills every other salmon at the end of its reproductive arc.
 She moves through water that should have killed her many times over, carrying a kind of stubborn continuity the rest of the valley has mostly forgotten how to practice.

-She is local legend and working myth at once — a cryptid guardian, elusive as Nessie, cunning as Sasquatch.
+She is local legend and working myth simultaneously — a cryptid guardian, elusive as Nessie, cunning as Sasquatch.
 Fishermen hush their voices when they speak of the massive fin near the iron bridge.
 Kayakers describe a sudden displacement in the water where she should not be able to move.
 Children go home unable to describe the silvery shape they saw glowing in the evening light, as if the river briefly rendered something it was not supposed to reveal.
 She is on the mural at the Salmon Falls Café.
 She is in the legend.
 She is in the river.
-I have been working for Shelly my entire life without knowing it.

 The first creek I learned was Smokes Creek in Orchard Park, New York, where I grew up in the 1970s.
-I did not know then that the creek carried the name of Sayenqueraghta — Old Smoke — the Seneca war chief whose people had stewarded that watershed for generations as part of the Buffalo Creek Reservation.
+I did not know then that the creek carried the name of Sayenqueraghta — Old Smoke, or Grey Smoke — the Seneca war chief whose people had stewarded that watershed for generations as part of the Buffalo Creek Reservation.
 I did not know that Quaker families, including Obadiah and Anna Baker at the homestead half a mile from my house, had hidden freedom seekers in their cellar and barn while those men and women built small fires in the same creek bends where I played and drew water in the same hollows where I fell through ice.
 The water carried their stories northward in secret, the same water that carried me as a boy.

 I was just a boy — jumping off frozen embankments, sledding with my dog George, getting filthy, absorbing the land through the soles of my boots and the cold shock of January water.
-What I called “play” was actually contact with a much older continuity: Seneca stewardship layered with Quaker abolitionist courage and the urgent passage of Black freedom seekers moving north along hidden routes.
+What I called play was actually contact with a much older continuity: Seneca stewardship layered with Quaker abolitionist courage and the urgent passage of Black freedom seekers moving north along hidden routes.
 The place remembered what the maps had erased.
-I was soaking up the morphic field — the courage, the secrecy, the moral weight, the water’s long memory — decades before I had language for any of it.
+I was soaking up the morphic field — the courage, the secrecy, the moral weight, the water's long memory — decades before I had language for any of it.
 The creek was teaching continuously, not as lesson but as environment.

 Decades later, in Shelburne Falls, I found the ghost channel.
-Behind 49 Mechanic Street, adjacent to the barn at the edge of downtown, a deep hollow runs parallel to the street — the ghost of a stream, piped and buried and forgotten, its three-foot mouth stranded high above the river’s current surface like an interrupted sentence.
-When I found it, the pattern did not just clarify — it reassembled itself across time.
+Behind 49 Mechanic Street, adjacent to the barn at the edge of downtown, a deep hollow runs parallel to the street — the ghost of a stream, piped and buried and forgotten, its three-foot mouth stranded above the river's current surface like an interrupted sentence.
+When I found it, the pattern did not just clarify.
+It reassembled itself across time.
 Shelly had been waiting.
 Not metaphorically waiting in a passive sense, but structurally waiting — as if the system of the river had retained a position that required completion through later perception.
-She had been waiting since I was that boy on Smokes Creek — waiting through every wrong turn, every institutional gauntlet, every decade spent learning how to listen to what water remembers.
+She had been waiting since I was that boy on Smokes Creek, waiting through every wrong turn, every institutional gauntlet, every decade spent learning how to listen to what water remembers.
 Waiting until I had the tools to understand what she was asking.
-This is the one.
-Fix this for me.
-But Shelly is not the only one who has been waiting.

-There is a quorum assembled in whatever space the unfinished occupy: Old Smoke, whose name first reached me through a creek long before I understood its full origin; Chief Greylock — Wawanotewat — the Abenaki warrior whose resistance remains unfinished not because it failed, but because it was never resolved on its own terms; Mashalisk, the Pocumtuck figure facing east across the river at Charlemont, still oriented toward an unclosed horizon; the fiberglass Indian whose long vigil on Route 2 now waits for something more honest and more permanent than substitution; and the Quaker station keepers of Smokes Creek — Obadiah and Anna Baker and the others — together with the Black freedom seekers who once moved through their hidden passages under cover of night.
+There is a quorum assembled in whatever space the unfinished occupy.
+Old Smoke, whose name first reached me through a creek long before I understood its full origin.
+Chief Greylock — Wawanotewat — the Abenaki warrior whose resistance remains unfinished not because it failed, but because it was never resolved on its own terms.
+He fought during Dummer's War to protect his people's sovereignty against the same colonial machinery that named the river and the valley after whoever arrived last with a deed.
+He retreated to Canada.
+He converted to Christianity.
+He lived out his days with his battle spiritually incomplete.
+He has been using this practice as the channel through which that story gets told in full, the trail finally named honestly, the people's sovereignty acknowledged in permanent Corten steel at the Quadrafecta Hub.
+Mashalisk, the Pocumtuck figure facing east across the river at Charlemont, still oriented toward an unclosed horizon.
+The fiberglass Indian whose long vigil on Route 2 now waits for something more honest and more permanent.
+And the Quaker station keepers of Smokes Creek — Obadiah and Anna Baker and the others — together with the Black freedom seekers who once moved through their hidden passages under cover of night.
 They are all here, still carrying the work of moral and physical passage that was never allowed to complete.
+They have been having a meeting in whatever landscape the unrealized inhabit — not symbolic presence, but accumulated incompletion.
+This thesis is the meeting's minutes, not a record after the fact but a transcription of something still in progress.

 The Three Totems

 Together — Shelly the water totem, the Salamander the earth totem, the Hawk the air totem, and the quorum of the unrealized watching from above — they form the complete guiding system behind everything this thesis proposes.
-The water always knows where it’s going.
-This thesis follows it home — not as destination, but as correction of interruption.
+The water always knows where it's going.
+This thesis follows it home, not as destination, but as correction of interruption.

-In 1998 the stone salamander at Cushman Common marked a severed migration corridor and the community’s practical repair of it.
+In 1998, the stone salamander at Cushman Common marked a severed migration corridor and the community's practical repair of it.
 That intervention — notice, intervene, restore, guard — does not belong to that site alone.
 It propagates as a method of attention that can be applied wherever movement has been interrupted by infrastructure that no longer remembers what it crossed.

 The passages being restored in this thesis are not amphibian tunnels beneath a suburban road.
 They are fish ladders past eight dams on the Deerfield River, heritage corridors reconnecting communities that have forgotten they share a watershed, and governance structures designed to prevent the institutional silence that allows harm to compound across generations and then be normalized as absence.
 The salamander taught the method through one small, faithful crossing — but that crossing was not small in principle.
 It was scale-hidden.
 The salmon demands the reason at the scale of an entire river system.

-In the oral tradition of the indigenous people who fished the falls at Salmon Crossing — for thousands of years, the salmon was a sachem: a teacher and leader whose return structured not only ecology but agriculture.
+In the oral tradition of the Indigenous people who fished the falls at Salmon Crossing for thousands of years, the salmon was a sachem: a teacher and leader whose return structured not only ecology but agriculture.
 It carried marine nitrogen from the Connecticut River estuary to the headwater soils, making possible the Three Sisters agriculture — corn, beans, and squash growing in the soil the salmon made — that sustained civilization here for millennia.
 When the dams went in, the salmon stopped coming.
-The nitrogen cycle did not simply decline — it fragmented.
+The nitrogen cycle did not simply decline.
+It fragmented.
 The Three Sisters mounds lost not only fertility but continuity with the system that made them viable.
 What was interrupted was not just migration, but exchange between systems of water, soil, and memory.
-This thesis reopens the passage.
-Not as restoration of the past, but as restoration of continuity.
+This thesis reopens the passage — not as restoration of the past, but as restoration of continuity.

 Landscape architecture has always been, at its best, a discipline that reads the cultural moment and responds with physical form.
 Its history is not a straight line of technical refinement but a sequence of ethical recalibrations — moments when the profession recognized that the dominant relationship between human settlement and land had become structurally unstable, and proposed, through the design of specific places, a different way of inhabiting the world.
+This thesis stands firmly in that lineage.
+Where earlier recalibrations addressed public health, ecological integrity, and resilience, this work adds the reparative imperative: not only to design better systems, but to repair what has been deliberately broken — the passages, the nutrient cycles, the belonging itself.

 Frederick Law Olmsted and Democratic Infrastructure

 Frederick Law Olmsted (1822–1903) was the first American designer to argue systematically that landscape was a public health intervention.
 His design of Central Park (1858) and the Boston Emerald Necklace (1878–1892) proceeded from the conviction that equitable access to designed green space was not a luxury but a democratic necessity.
 Olmsted treated landscape as a form of social governance — shaping health and behavior through spatial form rather than moral instruction.
+His insight — that the built environment produces the social conditions of the people who inhabit it — is the intellectual foundation for every claim this thesis makes about the relationship between designed landscapes and human belonging.

 Jens Jensen and the Ethics of Material

-This is the philosophical root of the Ghost Gear Principle, the defining material protocol of the TransLocalism practice.
+Jens Jensen (1860–1951) pushed Olmsted's democratic vision in a specific material direction.
+His doctrine of the native landscape argued that designed landscapes must be composed of the plants, stones, and water features native to their specific region — that authentic landscapes require authentic materials.
+This principle is the philosophical root of the Ghost Gear Principle, the defining material protocol of the TransLocalism practice.
 The most honest monument to any figure is built from the physical material culture of their actual world.
 The Sachem Salmon is welded from Lamson & Goodnow cutlery steel because the factory is visible from the spot where the sculpture stands.
+The story the sculpture tells is only true if it is made from the material of the story.
 The material is the argument.

 Ian McHarg and the Revelation of Overlay

-Ian McHarg’s Design with Nature (1969) established the foundational method: map the land’s intrinsic ecological capacities and constraints across multiple factors simultaneously, then allow the composite map to reveal where human activity can be located with the least disruption to natural systems.
+Ian McHarg's Design with Nature (1969) established the foundational method: map the land's intrinsic ecological capacities and constraints across multiple factors simultaneously, then allow the composite map to reveal where human activity can be located with the least disruption to natural systems.
 More important than the technique was the ethical claim: land has intrinsic value independent of its instrumental use to humans, and planning that ignores this is not merely inefficient but morally flawed.
+The dams on the Deerfield River severed a nutrient cycle that sustained human civilization in this valley for thousands of years.
+McHarg's overlay method, applied to the ghost channel behind Mechanic Street and to the full watershed, reveals exactly where the interruptions lie and precisely what must be done to address them.

 Julius Gy.
 Fábos and the METLAND Framework